johnston9/Testing-Shot-Caller/TESTING.md

 <img src="documentation/readme-images/shotimage.png" width="50%">
 </h2>

-- Use Case: View the Shot and Info in Mobile view<br>
+- Use Case: View a Shot and Info in Mobile view<br>

   1. Click on the "Info" tab in Mobile view and the "Info" component opens displaying the Info.<br>